allandiamante/allandiamante/README.md

 # 💫 About me:
-Hello, my name is Allan Diamante de Souza, and I am a recent graduate in Computer Science.
+Hello, my name is Allan Diamante de Souza, and I am a graduate in Computer Science.

 # 💻 Technologies:
 <div style="display: inline_block"><br>